Integrability, susy $SU(2)$ matter gauge theories and black holes: Preliminaries and overview

-In this respect here, besides showing the extension of the integrability-gauge correspondence to the $SU(2)$ $N_f=1,2$ theory, we show the generalization of the integrability-gravity correspondence to also $N_f=1$ theory.
-It corresponds physically to just the null entropy limit in the system of intersection of four stacks of D3 branes.
-Moreover, thanks to the extended integrability-gauge correspondence, here we clarify and explain also some conjectures we made on other uses of integrability structures in the gravitational physics.
-This paper is also considerably longer and with many more details than our previous~\cite{FioravantiGregori:2019,FioravantiGregori:2021} and so hopefully more clearly understandable.
-It is structured as follows.
-In section~\ref{ODE/IM} we derive the integrability structures we need for the $SU(2)$ $N_f=1$ and $N_f=2$ theory.
+This paper is structured as follows.
+In section~\ref{ODE/IM} we derive the integrability structures for the $SU(2)$ $N_f=1$ and $N_f=2$ theory.
 In sections~\ref{secY} and~\ref{secT} we connect the gauge periods $a,a_D$ to the integrability $Y$ and $T$ functions.
-In section~\ref{applications} we show some applications of this connection as new results for both gauge theory and integrability.
+In section~\ref{applications} we show some new results for both gauge theory and integrability, deriving from the above link.
 In section~\ref{gravity} we make explicit the gravity counterpart of the gauge and integrability theories involved and find other applications.
-Finally in section~\ref{conclusions} we give some conclusions, point out present limitations of our methods and future possible developments.
+Finally in section~\ref{conclusions} we give some conclusions, point out present limitations of our method and many future possible developments.
+Several technical appendixes are also added.